 Pursuing graduate programs in counseling and psychology is an exciting endeavor.
 Several excellent training options are offered to meet the student’s personal and professional goals.

-Valparaiso University’s CMHC program is the only such program of its kind in the region housed within a psychology department, and the CMHC degree is the only counseling specialty that leads to licensure.
+Valpo’s CMHC program is the only such program of its kind in the region housed within a psychology department, and the CMHC is the only counseling specialty that leads to licensure.

 Law & Psychology/Counseling Programs

 Aspects of legal practice often involve a psychological dimension, including nuanced interviewing, empathy for clients, inferring motivation, predicting behavior, selecting juries, and understanding psychological reports and testimony.

 Two dual degree options enabling graduate study in psychology and counseling are offered through collaboration between the Graduate School and the Law School.
 Each option provides a different level of psychological competency relevant to legal practice.
 Because a limited amount of coursework for each degree may apply toward the other, the total number of credits required for the dual degree is substantially less than that required for both degrees individually.

 - Dual Degree – J.D./M.A. in psychology

 - Dual Degree – J.D./M.A. in clinical mental health counseling (eligible for licensure)

 *The clinical mental health counseling program at Valparaiso University is accredited under the 2001 CACREP standards as a mental health counseling program.